-What Elon Musk, Jeff Bezos, Cornelius Vanderbilt And Others Have In Common
+What Elon Musk, Jeff Bezos, Cornelius Vanderbilt And Other Big Execs Have In Common | Benzinga

 Unless you’re Elon Musk.
 Then you run a few.

-With Tesla’s $46-billion market cap and SpaceX’s estimated worth af about $28 billion, Musk is working to cement his fortune and legacy as this century’s Cornelius Vanderbilt.
+With Tesla’s $46-billion market cap and SpaceX’s estimated worth of about $28 billion, Musk is working to cement his fortune and legacy as this century’s Cornelius Vanderbilt.

 A Solid Investment